andrehtissot/electron-game-collection-server/README.md

 	- By-directional messaging communication; And
 	- `[operation: string, params: any[]] => [status: "SUCCESS" | "ERROR", payload: any]` standard.

-## `require-reload`
-As the app is build as its source files are changed, having the server auto-restarting is required. require-reload's dependency importing allowed to have the last version of the dependency on restart.

 The plugins, on both front and backend, act as extension of the app's functionality.
 And, to facilitate sharing data, share, the context from which to extend.

 # The Other Repos